 In order to do crochet cable stitches, you will need to know how to do both front and back post treble crochet.
 They are not hard, but you do need to pay attention to where you place your hook.

-Front Post Treble Crochet (FPTC): Yo 2 times, insert your hook front-to-back through your work, so that the post you want to crochet around is in front of your hook, yo, pull up a loop, (yo, pull thru 2 loops on your hook) 3 times.
+- Front Post Treble Crochet (FPTC): Yarn over two times.
+Insert your hook front-to-back through your work, so that the post you want to crochet around is in front of your hook.
+Yarn over.
+Pull up a loop, (yarn over, pull through two loops on your hook) three times.

 Foundation and Right Side